drchiodo/hassio_youtube_sensor/README.md

 # YouTube Sensor for Home Assistant

 A custom sensor for Home Assistant that monitors YouTube channels and provides information about the latest videos, including livestreams and YouTube Shorts.
-Features a modern **graphical configuration interface** for easy setup!
+Features a modern **graphical configuration interface** with **multi-language support** for easy setup!

 ## 🚀 Features

 - **🖥️ Graphical Configuration**: Easy setup through Home Assistant's UI (no more YAML editing!)
+- **🌍 Multi-language Support**: Interface available in English, Italian, Spanish, French, German, and more
 - **📺 Video monitoring**: Track the latest video published on a YouTube channel
 - **🔴 Livestream detection**: Detect when a channel is live or when a video is a stream
 - **🎬 YouTube Shorts support**: Automatically identify Short videos with option to include/exclude them